 “Carefully plan which actual words will be linked — use targeted keywords wherever possible.”

-If you look at the top ranked sites in Bing for almost any given query, you will see that more than have of them contain optimized anchor text.
+If you look at the top-ranked sites in Bing for almost any given query, you will see that more than have of them contain optimized anchor text.

 Would we, at Pearl Lemon, ever recommend you overload your website with exact match anchor text?
 No, because doing so will tank your reputation and possibly earn you a Penguin penalty, something we obviously never want for our clients.

-Instead, we encourage a slow, cautious blend of exact-match anchor text with branded, naked link, partial match, long tail, generic, and other types of anchor text.
+Instead, we encourage a slow, cautious blend of exact-match anchor text with a branded, naked link, partial match, long tail, generic, and other types of anchor text.
 If you want to increase your amount of anchor text with keywords, make sure you:

 - Understand your current margins with Google and increase them gradually.